pakolawole25/Product_Manager/README.md

 # Product_Manager
-IT Product Manager and Project management
-A blend of strategic product thinking, technical depth, and cross-functional delivery.
+IT Product Manager and Project management with a blend of strategic product thinking, technical depth, and cross-functional team excellence delivery.

 About Me